TekWizely/run/README.md

 ###### Displaying Help

-When displaying help text, run treats the command name as case-sensitive, displaying the command name as it is defined:
+When displaying help text, run displays command names as they are originally defined:

 _list commands_